ptrsoft/ptr-architectures-doc/phase1-spec.md

 **Appkube-cmdb** -- This service  will have the App / Data services details along with their topology details

 # Process Flow

-**proposed approach1**
+# **Proposed approach1**

 SUI will call the cmdb api's to show every cloud accounts details.
 The information will be shown as below:

+![alt](./images/home.jpg)

 CMDB will have API for all the Data.

-![alt](./images/home.jpg)

 When a user clicks on any AWS account id , SUI will call the CMDB provided Api's and will draw the topology of every product enclaves,i.e  the elements(clusters/ firewall / Load Balancers / Nodes / Databases / Other services)  inside the product enclaves as follows:

 Screens for any accountId navigation :